FOR RODARTE, THE FEELING IS PURE

 The feeling is pure.

 Cinema has played an integral role in your creative narrative.
 When did your love of cinema begin?
-What films in particular have left a strong impression on you and your creative development?
+What films have left a strong impression on you and your creative development?

 We love film and have always loved film.
 We used to rent VHS tapes from a store in Aptos that was housed through an old fallen tree.
 So our relationship to film has, in a way, always been romantic and dreamlike.
 We loved old Hollywood films when we were young, as our mother always did and still does watch the TCM channel all the time.
 We love films that can be found on FilmStruck and within the Criterion catalogue.
 Films by Agnes Varda, Lina Wertmuller, Chantal Akerman, Julie Dash, Ida Lupino, Maya Deren, Claire Denis, Sofia Coppola, Jane Campion, and others.